brandenphan/Login-System/README.md

 # Firebase Configuation

 A Firebase account can be created at https://firebase.google.com/.
 Upon creating an account, the user can create a project with their desired name.
-The user then must a web application under that project.
+The user then must create a web application under that project.
 Once the project is setup, the user can go to the "Authentication tab" under the "Build" and click on the "Sign-in method" tab.
-This will show various providers to sign in with, this system solely uses the Email/Password so make sure it is enabled and picture is showed below.
+This will display various providers to sign-in with and this system solely uses the Email/Password so make sure it is enabled and picture is showed below.

 ![image](https://user-images.githubusercontent.com/82501158/122659002-162c1800-d141-11eb-9999-89c973346b5b.png)